 There are several different lines of credit you may want to consider exploring.
 Each of these credit types could benefit your investment business, but it’s important to use them carefully.
 Failure to pay attention to your business’ credit score and the amount of available credit you’re using up could land you and your investment business in serious financial straits.
 Here are the four most important types of business lines of credit:

-· Real estate lines of credit: It’s possible to use equity built up in existing real estate assets owned by your business to secure more lines of credit, allowing you to acquire or remodel other assets.
+It’s possible to use the equity built up in existing real estate assets owned by your business to secure more lines of credit, allowing you to acquire or remodel other assets.

-· Unsecured business line of credit: If you don’t have any assets to put up as collateral, but you need a loan in a hurry, consider taking out an unsecured business line of credit.
-Beware, through: These loans often include aggressive payback structures and interest rates.
+If you don’t have any assets to put up as collateral, but you need a loan in a hurry, consider taking out an unsecured business line of credit.
+Beware, though: These loans often include aggressive payback structures and interest rates.

 Establishing separate financial accounts for your real estate investment business, and learning how to structure those accounts, is far from easy.
 Even the savviest investors often struggle to identify the best types of accounts and lending products to facilitate their investment strategies.

-The most important thing is to maintain a healthy separation between your investment business and your personal finances.
-Always perform due diligence before opening any business accounts or lines of credit, and make sure you know the pros and cons for how they’ll fuel your investment opportunities in the future.
+The most important thing is to maintain a healthy separation between your investment business and your finances.
+Always perform due diligence before opening any business accounts or lines of credit, and make sure you know the pros and cons of how they’ll fuel your investment opportunities in the future.